Writing Intensive Course Resources

 7. By course end, students must have produced a minimum of 5000 words of formal and/or informal argumentative prose.
 Total word count may include outlines or drafts as well as final written projects

-8. The Associate Director of Eloquentia Perfecta: Written and Visual Communication and the associated subcommittee will be responsible for working with instructors to accommodate the criteria listed above to specific disciplinary parameters (e.g. intensive-writing courses in languages other than English; technical or professional writing in capstone courses)
+8. The WAC director will be responsible for working with instructors to accommodate the criteria listed above to specific disciplinary parameters (e.g. intensive-writing courses in languages other than English; technical or professional writing in capstone courses)

 • This course/experience is part of an integrated university-wide Core curriculum designed to facilitate student achievement of SLU’s nine University Core SLOs.
 Below, you will find listed the 2 University Core-level student learning outcomes associated with this Core component area.